 The answer to this question is more than likely.
 However, some really cheap dog vests may not have reflective material on the vest.
 If you may be venturing outdoors with the animal during the early or late hours of the day, you should make sure that the vest is reflective.

 Therapy dog vests need to have some type of identification in order to inform the establishment as to why the animal is on the premises.
 Unlike service animals, public places and other environments have the right to turn down an emotional support or therapy dog.
 It is why permission is required beforehand, and the identification helps provide an explanation.

 There aren’t a lot of added luxuries when it comes to dog harnesses or vests.
 They’re all fairly straightforward, particularly for dogs trained for therapy work.
 However, you can still find a few cool options on certain brands.

 - Another example is a harness with a handle built into the top of the vest.
 It allows the handler to get a hold of the pet for control purposes.
-It is a nice feature for therapy dogs that may need a little coaxing or support from its handler when first meetings strangers.
+It is a nice feature for therapy dogs that may need a little coaxing or support from their handler when first meeting strangers.

 - A GPS tracker can be incredibly useful if you’re worried about your dog getting away from you (especially somewhere chaotic and dangerous, like a disaster scene).
 Having said this, service dogs and emotional support animals should be trained well enough not to run off.
 However, there are still occasions where your pet may get lost, so a GPS tracker can help in the worst-case scenario.

 - You can also get a leash, collar, or a collar tag that marks your dog as a therapy dog, emotional support animal, or service animal to help make identification even easier.